 Flexographic label printing or flexo printing starts with your approved design, which is converted to a film negative.
 This film is used to make a flexible water-based polymer printing plate, which is mounted to a printing cylinder.
-The print cylinder is inked using a series of rollers and ink well.
+The print cylinder is inked using a series of rollers and an ink well.
 As the roll of material feeds through the press, the print cylinder applies the image much the same as a rubber stamp would.
 Because the flexographic printing plate is on a rolling cylinder, the image is printed repeatedly.
 After the image is printed, a laminate is applied and the finished product is die-cut using a rotary die.
-Finished labels are unwound from the press, and later counted and inspected using a state of the art inspection table.
+Finished labels are unwound from the press, and later counted and inspected using a state-of-the-art inspection table.

 Flexographic printing has many advantages over other methods of printing.
 It is better suited, and more economical, for larger production runs compared to digital printing.

 Flexographic printing is effective on a wide variety of substrates using fast-drying inks.
 This makes it ideal for packaging and publication printing.
 It is widely used in the printing of newspapers, grocery/retail bags, self-adhesive labels, and other products.
 Common substrates include both porous and nonporous materials, such as paper, plastic films, and cardboard.
 Aside from conventional solvent-based printing inks, flexo printing methods can also use water-based, UV-curable, fluorescent, and metallic inks.